pycodehash/pycodehash/docs/sql_queries.md

 _Functionality described on this page requires installation via `pip install pycodehash[sql]`_

-The same principle holds for SQL as for Python functions: the hash of an SQL query should reflect changes of the implementation and be invariant to non-functional chagnes.
+The same principle holds for SQL as for Python functions: the hash of an SQL query should reflect changes of the implementation and be invariant to non-functional changes.

+## Hashing SQL queries and files

 PyCodeHash supports hashing SQL queries and files.

-The Abstract Syntax Tree (AST) parsing from the excellent [`SQLFluff`](https://docs.sqlfluff.com/en/stable/index.html) library is used in our implementation.
+The Abstract Syntax Tree (AST) parsing from the excellent [`SQLFluff`] library is used in our implementation.

-Currently, our implementation is invariant to newlines and whitespace.
+Currently, our default implementation is invariant to newlines and whitespace.
+This behavior can be extended with user-provided AST transformers.

 This results in many dialects of SQL being [supported](https://docs.sqlfluff.com/en/stable/dialects.html) out of the box, e.g.: